 Gastroesophageal Reflux Disease (GERD)

 A digestive disorder that is caused by gastric acid flowing from the stomach into the esophagus.
 GERD is treated by laparoscopic fundoplication which is a technique in which the stomach is wrapped around the outer (distal) esophagus to treat severe acid reflux.
 Anti-reflux surgery can also be performed.
 Our division is a referral center for patients that have problems after prior reflux surgery which is called re-operative gastroesophageal reflux surgery.

 Occurs when the upper part of the stomach pushes up into the chest through a small opening in the diaphragm.

 Treated by either a laparoscopic or trans-thoracic approach, which is used to restore the normal abdominal position of a stomach that has herniated into the chest.

 Each patient's situation is unique and requires careful consideration of many factors to determine the best treatment options and care team for his or her esophageal disease.
-We work collaboratively with surgeons in Mass General’s Gastroesophageal Surgery Program, who specialize in complex surgical techniques to treat patients with esophageal cancers or other non-cancerous esophageal conditions.
+We work collaboratively with surgeons in Mass General’s Swallowing, Heartburn and Esophageal Disease (SHED) Center, who specialize in complex surgical techniques to treat patients with esophageal cancers or other non-cancerous esophageal conditions.
 We also work closely with our colleagues in medical oncology and radiation therapy in treating esophageal cancer.
 If a patient has other diseases in addition to the esophageal disorder, we involve additional world-class Mass General specialists—cardiologists, pulmonologists, anesthesiologists, pain medicine specialists and others—to help the patient safely through the procedure and back to health.

 As a first step, new patients meet with one of our thoracic surgeons to determine the most effective course of treatment and whether further evaluation is needed.